Bill Mason: Honours

 Mason won several honours, including being featured on a Canadian postage stamp in 1998.
 After his death, a warden at Nahanni National Park Reserve informally started calling the dramatic rock spire, in the midst of Virginia Falls, "Mason's Rock".
 This usage appears to have become widespread, although it has not yet been made official.
 His films can be viewed for free on the internet through the website of the National Film Board of Canada.

-The Ottawa-Carleton District School Board has memorialized Mason with a "72 acre outdoor classroom on the west side of the City of Ottawa which its primary focus to provide an opportunity to Ottawa-Carleton District School Board (OCDSB) and non-OCDSB students to explore, experience, appreciate and learn about natural science and outdoor activities in an outdoor setting."
+The Ottawa-Carleton District School Board has memorialized Mason with a "72-acre outdoor classroom on the west side of the City of Ottawa, which [has as] its primary focus to provide an opportunity to Ottawa-Carleton District School Board (OCDSB) and non-OCDSB students to explore, experience, appreciate, and learn about natural science and outdoor activities in an outdoor setting."